cuvva/backend-hiring/pricing-engine-go/README.md

 found in the base rates sheet.

 The output must be in JSON, the schema of the output is left to you.

+## Rules & time limits

+Below are some rules on how much you should feel you need to do:

+- The recommended time to complete the challenge is **four hours**
+    - If you reach the recommended time and haven't completed the task in the way you want, you can use a README to document what you would have liked to do.
+If you do so, please be as detailed as possible.
+    - Or if you do want to put more time into the task, feel free to do so and mention this when you submit the solution.
+- You should write code as if it were going to go into production.
+This means using best practices where possible and having an appropriate code structure.
+    - We favour well-documented, simple code over code that is complex, terse and hard to read.
+    - We favour well tested code.
+    - We favour making proper use of concurrency to speed up processes where possible.
+    - We believe it is good practice to make sure inputs are validated and sanitized before being used.
+    - We expect you to have an appropriate code design which would allow the application to scale to a large number of factors.
+- We do not intend you to read and parse the Excel spreadsheet we provided.
+This is only provided to communicate the model.
+Feel free to copy the factors into a structure you find appropriate for the exercise.
+- Once you're finished we'd like you to submit your code back to us as a zip.
+Please do not use a public repository.